survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Getting Started with *webpack-dev-server*

-To get started with WDS, first install it:
+To get started with WDS, install it first:

 ```bash
 npm install webpack-dev-server --save-dev